TahmidAhmed02/TahmidAhmed02/README.md

-- 👋 Hi, My name is TahmidAhmed and I am based in London
+- 👋 Hi, My name is Tahmid Ahmed and I am based in London
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ... at Codecademy for Full-Stack development
 - 💞️ I’m looking to collaborate on ...